AttorneyReview

 Understand the dispute methodology

-Ask the consultation rep specifically: do you dispute with all three bureaus simultaneously or sequentially?
-Do you also dispute with the original creditor under FCRA §623?
-Do you escalate to the CFPB when bureaus stall?
+Members can ask the consultation representative directly: do you challenge items with all three credit bureaus simultaneously or sequentially?
+Do you also dispute with the original data furnisher under FCRA §623?
+Do you escalate to the Consumer Financial Protection Bureau when bureaus return generic responses?
 Vague answers about 'proven methods' usually mean form-letter disputes only.

 5